Swarzkopf314/Selfie/README.md

 # SelfieChain

 Now every object can take a selfie.
-SelfieChain is an attempt to one-shot-complement ruby's ternary operator, null guard and somehow extend Rails' :try method (but you don't need Rails).
+SelfieChain is an attempt to complement ruby's ternary operator, null guard and somehow extend Rails' :try method (but you don't need Rails), all in one-shot.
 I realised that there are use cases, that the above mentioned tools fail to address in sufficently elegant way.
 Look below for some explanatory examples and start taking selfies :)

 ## Installation